There hasn’t been a US ambassador in Canberra for more than two years. Should Australia feel snubbed?

 World leaders now come together more frequently.
 Diplomacy between states happens at so many different governmental levels and at such a wide variety of international fora that the notion of an ambassador as a single point of bilateral contact has far less relevance.

-Sean Walker is studying a Master of Journalism at the University of Melbourne and was recently selected by the AIIA as the 2019 Russell Trood Intern.
+Sean Walker is studying in the Master of Journalism at the University of Melbourne and was recently selected by the AIIA as the 2019 Russell Trood Intern.
 He holds an honours degree in economics and philosophy from the University of Glasgow and a Master of International Relations from the University of Melbourne.

 This article is published under a Creative Commons Licence and may be republished with attribution.